codewordcreative/susty-icons/README.md

 The junk code is less of a problem than the rendering impact of unnecessarily complicated equations.
 Equally, some transforms are especially inefficient, for example, ones relating to lighting.
 Current tooling does not adequately account for the impact, but data will follow soon.

 ### Why start with these?
 I was inspired by a discussion on light, dark, and eco mode support for websites.
 Eco mode is currently not an option in browsers or systems, so it needs a UI solution.
 Dark and light mode are both still required for aesthetic and usability/accessibility requirements.
 I personally am in favour of not losing the option to switch manually.
+Then, in version 1.1 and beyond, I'm proceeding to add a few more commonly used icons.

-#### Side note: Eco mode suggestions
+#### Side note: Eco mode suggestions, in case the thought above intrigued you.
 Pure black (#000) allows OLED monitors to completely cut power to those pixels.
 Green and red are more energy-efficient, while blue and white are worse.
 My own eco mode experiments use black backgrounds, green for text, and a lighter red for links.
 Red must usually be a bit brighter to still pass accessibility requirements.
 Use a contrast checker, e.g., https://webaim.org/resources/contrastchecker/

 ## What's next